Skip to main content

 Access Modes

-Storage access modes defines what kind of access is required for the volume.
-It's the storage class and the access modes which determines the provisioner that will handle the request.
+Access modes define what kind of access the volume needs.
+The storage class and the access modes pick the provisioner that handles the request.

 Access modes are for Nodes

 Access modes aren't for Pods.
-It's at node level.
+They're at the node level.

-For example, if a volume is mounted on a node in ReadWriteOnce mode, then it's mounted on a single node and all pods on that node can access it.
-But if we use the RWOP mode, then the volume can be also used by only one pod at a time.
+For example, mount a volume on a node in ReadWriteOnce mode.
+Then it's on one node, and all pods on that node can use it.
+With RWOP mode, only one pod can use it at a time.

 Volume Mount Location

-The CSI specifies where the volume must be mounted on the host.
-Kubelet expects the volume at that very specific location after the volume provisioning is complete.
+The CSI sets where the volume must be mounted on the host.
+Kubelet expects the volume at that exact spot once provisioning is done.

 volume path example